Help instructions

 ACCGTGCGTGTTGACTATTTTACCTCTGGCGGTGATAATGGTTGCATGTACTAAGG

-BROWSE and export
+BROWSE and Export

 Set of phiSITE entries can be exported using dynamic browse and export module and used in further analyses in a variety of bioinformatics tools.
 User can select a group of sites according to the phage or phage host taxonomic hierarchy.
 Evidence (experimental, predicted or both) and site and subsite types can be also selected.
 Each taxonomic selection step is coupled with background counting of sites currently selected.
 After selection, user has an option (i) to build motif representation for selected sites, (ii) to export sites as FASTA sequences or (iii) to export selected site in XML format.
 Selecting Build motif representation is followed by a sequence alignment assembly process mediated by a ClustalW2 algorithm and the motif is exported in several output formats: TRANSFAC database, FASTA, Patser, PromScan, PWM (Postion Weight Matrix) and Sequence logo.
 XML format is based on XML version 1.0 specification and the output file is coupled with XML DOM document.